Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 Male veiled chameleons are normally bright gold, green, or blue with bands of yellow, orange, or black.

-There is a rare variation known as the translucent veiled chameleon (pictured above).
-The translucent is slightly paler due to a pigment deficiency that evolved in captivity.
-Translucent chameleons are very rare and more expensive.
+There is a also a variation known as the translucent veiled chameleon (pictured above).
+The translucent is slightly paler due to a pigment deficiency.

 How Big Do Veiled Chameleons Get?